Loukya-Shivapooja/Election_Analysis/README.md

 * The county with the highest turnout.
 ### Election Audit results
 #### 1. Votes casted in the congressional election.
-To determine the votes casted, first total votes are assigned to `zero` and is incremented.
+To determine the votes casted, first total votes are assigned to `zero` and is incremented using a **for** loop.
 <img width="496" alt="Screen Shot 2022-07-03 at 2 52 46 PM" src="https://user-images.githubusercontent.com/107584361/177058480-a409b1a3-759e-4a55-842d-9a1906fdae28.png">
 #### 2. Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.
 A `for` loop is created to calculate the voters count in each county and the percentage of votes.